ElvisCuiHan/CSOMA/README.md

 We also provide two additional applications (*in folders section 3.5 and section 3.6*) that use CSOMA algorithm.

-#### Introduction to CSO-MA
+### Introduction to CSO-MA

-Competitive Swarm Optimizer (CSO) is a relatively novel swarm-based algorithm that has been proven to be very effective in solving different types of optimization problems \citep{cheng2015competitive}.
+[Competitive Swarm Optimizer (CSO)](https://ieeexplore.ieee.org/document/6819057) is a relatively novel swarm-based algorithm that has been proven to be very effective in solving different types of optimization problems.
 CSO has had successful applications to solve large and hard optimization problems.
-For example, Gu et al. \cite{gu2018feature} applied CSO to select variables for high-dimensional classification models, and Xiong et al. \cite{xiong2018orthogonal} used CSO to study a power system economic dispatch, which is typically a complex nonlinear multivariable strongly coupled optimization problem with equality and inequality constraints.
+For example, [Gu et al.](https://link.springer.com/article/10.1007/s00500-016-2385-6) applied CSO to select variables for high-dimensional classification models, and [Xiong et al.](https://www.sciencedirect.com/science/article/abs/pii/S1568494618300784) used CSO to study a power system economic dispatch, which is typically a complex nonlinear multivariable strongly coupled optimization problem with equality and inequality constraints.

-## Algorithm Description
+#### CSO Algorithm Description

 The Competitive Swarm Optimizer algorithm, or CSO for short, minimizes a given function $\mathbf{x}$ over a user-specified compact space $\boldsymbol{\Omega}$ by first generating a set of candidate solutions.
 In our case, they take the form of a swarm of `n` particles at positions $\mathbf{x}_1, \cdots, \mathbf{x}_n$, along with their corresponding random velocities $\mathbf{v}_1, \cdots, \mathbf{v}_n$.

 After the initial swarm is generated, at each iteration we randomly divide the swarm into $\left \lfloor \frac{n}{2} \right \rfloor$ pairs and compare their objective function values.
 We identify $\mathbf{x}^t_i$ as the winner and \(\mathbf{x}^t_j\) as the loser if these two are competed at the iteration $t$ and $\mathbf{x}^t_i < \mathbf{x}^t_j$.
 The winner retains the status quo, and the loser learns from the winner.
 The two defining equations for CSO are: